masc-ucsc/livehd/README.md

 LGraph is a graph optimized for live synthesis (Live Synthesizes Graph or LGraph for short).
 By live, we mean that small changes in the design should have results in few seconds.
-The goal is that any code change can have its synthesis and simulation setup ready under 30 seconds with a goal of under 4 seconds in most cases.
+While fast interactive systems may need response sub-second, Live systems need to respond in few seconds.
+The goal is that any incremental code change can have its synthesis and simulation setup ready in few seconds.

+Since there are "seconds", we do not need to perform too fine grain incremental work.
 Notice that this is different goal from having a incremental synthesis were many edges are added and removed.
-The typical graph reconstruction is in the order of thousands of nodes.
+The typical incremental graph reconstruction is in the order of thousands of nodes.

-LGraph is built to interface with other tools like Yosys, ABC, OpenTimer...
+LGraph is built to interface with other tools like Yosys, ABC, Mockturtle, OpenTimer...

 ![LGraph overall flow](./docs/lgraph.svg)